 When using these, feel free to add details from the longer version, above.

 Robyn Ochs is an educator, speaker, grassroots activist, and editor of Bi Women Quarterly and two anthologies: the 42-country collection Getting Bi: Voices of Bisexuals Around the World and RECOGNIZE: The Voices of Bisexual Men.
 An advocate for the rights of people of ALL orientations and genders to live safely, openly and with full access and opportunity, Robyn’s work focuses on increasing awareness and understanding of complex identities and mobilizing people to be powerful allies to one another within and across identities and social movements.
-Robyn was recently named by Teen Vogue as one of “9 Bisexual Women Who are Making History.”
+Robyn was named by Teen Vogue as one of “9 Bisexual Women Who are Making History.”